mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 In retrospect, I could have found a more gradual climb than _Haida Drive_.
 Regardless, I counted the rise on _Veterans Memorial_ into the subdivision as the first rep and tackled "the hill" for 2, 3 and 4.

 From the bottom of the hill (at a 30KPH sign) to the crest of the hill is a little over 3 minutes for me.
-From there I would start to grab gears until I got to the end of the cup de sac at the 4 minute mark.
+From there I would start to grab gears until I reached the end of the cul de sac and a total of 4 minutes.
 ![HR Chart](/assets/jpg/ridehr-20210429.jpeg)

 Looking comparatively to the crest of _Greenmansions Place_ in the Crystal View subdivision, _Haida Drive_ is about 10m taller and in today's fitness, 30 seconds longer to the top.